HH34 MEng Mechanical Engineering / Aerospace (4 yrs)

 The first year provides a background in engineering science, emphasising mechanical engineering aspects.
 We have an award winning induction programme during which teams of new students work together to design and build projects.
 This exciting introduction provides the opportunity to get to know fellow students and gain hands-on experience.
 You will have the opportunity to take apart and put back together a 4 stroke engine and also test your skills in bioengineering through stabilising fractures in bones.

 The second year covers the main mechanical engineering subjects with modules tailored to the mechanical engineering discipline.
-A total of 120 credits across two semesters.
-At the end of year two you have the opportunity to select from the wwide list of options available for this theme.

 - Systems Design and Computing